MisterPup/Nvidia-Dynamic-Fan-Control/README.md

   &nbsp;&nbsp;sudo apt-get install python #on debian based distros
 * Install matplotlib
   &nbsp;&nbsp;sudo apt-get install python-matplotlib #on debian based distros
-* Modify xorg.conf
-  add line
+* Add the following line in section "Device" of /etc/X11/xorg.conf
   &nbsp;&nbsp;Option         "Coolbits" "4"
-  to section "Device" in file /etc/X11/xorg.conf

 HOW TO START
 Open a terminal in the folder containing both nvidia-gui.py and nvidiafanspeed.py then execute: